 /_plugin/hq (2.1+ uses lowercase).
 You can also access hq, by selecting the button that says HQ on the instance details page.

 Kopf is a plugin similar to HQ, however as HQ doesn’t support ES 2.x+. we install this as an alternative.
 Kopf is installed by default at

 /_plugin/kopf.
 You can also access kopf, by selecting the button that says kopf on the instance details page.

 Elasticsearch-head is another popular plugin for managing and monitoring Elasticsearch clusters.
 Elasticsearch-head is also installed by default and is located at

 /_plugin/head.
 You can also access Elasticsearch-head, by selecting the button that says head on the instance details page.

 The delete-by-query plugin adds back in the delete-by-query functionality that was removed from Elasticsearch core.

 AWS Direct Connect¶

 We offer AWS Direct Connect so users connecting from AWS can connect to ObjectRocket datacenters via dedicated network connections.
-See the FAQ for details on where we offer Direct Connect links to AWS.
+See What is AWS Direct Connect? for details on where we offer Direct Connect links to AWS.